Poland and the euro: 2013–2023

-In the 2015 Polish parliamentary election, the winning party became the eurosceptic Law and Justice, which opposes euro adoption.
-On 13 April 2019 at a convention, Jarosław Kaczyński, the leader of Law and Justice Party (PiS) stated: "We will adopt the euro someday, because we are committed to do so and we are and will be in the European Union, but we will accept it when it is in our interest".
-He came forth with a declaration, according to which the euro wouldn't be introduced until Poland's economy catches up with Western economies.
+In the 2015 Polish parliamentary election, the winning party was the eurosceptic Law and Justice party, which opposes euro adoption.
+On 13 April 2019 at a convention, Jarosław Kaczyński, the leader of Law and Justice party stated: "We will adopt the euro someday, because we are committed to do so and we are and will be in the European Union, but we will accept it when it is in our interest".
+He came forth with a declaration, according to which the euro would not be introduced until Poland's economy catches up with Western European economies.
 In his view Poland should accept the euro only when the national economy will reach 85% of GDP per capita of Germany.
-Later on Jarosław Kaczyński and premier Mateusz Morawiecki maintain that convergence to euro at this point would be harmful for Poland.
+Later on, Jarosław Kaczyński and premier Mateusz Morawiecki maintain that convergence to euro at this point would be harmful for Poland.

+2024–present

+In April 2024, the Finance Minister in the Tusk government, Andrzej Domański stated that Poland is still not ready to adopt the euro, and added that having the zloty helped Poland avoid a recession in the aftermath of the 2008 financial crisis.
+This statement shows that the change of government, after the defeat of the PiS in the 2023 elections, did not modify the stance of Poland on the adoption of the euro.

 The process for the introduction of the euro

-While Donald Tusk held the post of the premier in Poland first steps have been taken towards creation of the interinstitutional organizational structure for euro adoption.
-On 13 January 2009 a new body of Government Plenipotentiary for Euro Adoption in the Republic of Poland was established.
-The position of the first Government Plenipotentiary took Ludwik Kotecki.
+While Donald Tusk held the post of the prime minister in Poland, first steps have been taken towards the creation of a interinstitutional organizational structure for euro adoption.
+On 13 January 2009, the Government Plenipotentiary for Euro Adoption in the Republic of Poland was established, with Ludwik Kotecki being chosen for the role.